 What are the emerging niches within the nursing field?

-After completing an online nursing degree in Iowa, preparing for the job market involves several crucial steps.
-First, obtain licensure by passing the NCLEX-RN exam, which is required to practice as a registered nurse in Iowa.
-The Iowa Board of Nursing provides detailed guidance on this process.
+After completing an online nursing degree in Iowa, it is essential to prepare strategically for the job market.
+First, obtain licensure by passing the NCLEX-RN exam, which is mandatory to practice as a registered nurse in Iowa.
+According to the Iowa Board of Nursing, the state had over 50,000 licensed registered nurses in 2023, reflecting steady demand.

 What are the top skills employers look for in nursing degree graduates in Iowa?